Jialee2266/SmartHomeApp/README.md

 2. Clone the repository: git clone https://github.com/jaden-letsgo/SmartHomeApp.git to Andriod Studio
 3. Build and run in Andriod Studio with the appropriate device emulator

-## Usage
-To use the Smart Home Application, follow these steps:

-### Landing Page
+## Landing Page
-* From the drop down menu, select the desire guesture to record
+* From the drop-down menu, select the desired gesture to record

-### Example Video Viewing Page
+## Example Video Viewing Page
-* The Video should play automically
+* The video should play automatically
-* Click replay button to replay video
+* Click the replay button to replay the video

-### Recording Page
+## Recording Page
-* Pressing Record button will start recoring
+* Pressing the record button will start recording
-   * Recording is timed and will be ended in 5 seconds
+ * Recording is timed and will end in 5 seconds
-* Press Record to repeat recording process
+* Press record to repeat the recording process
-* Press Done to go back to the first page to select next guesture
+* Press done to go back to the first page to select the next gesture

 ## Contributing